optofab/optofab.github.io/meeting_minutes.md

 - Hengrui: work on the website deployment (Agreed by everyone)
 - Phillip: continue working on website css (Agreed by everyone)
 - Everyone: add comments in our code and write the handover documents (Agreed by everyone)
 - Ruiqiao: continue working on the back-end of the management system.
+(Agreed by everyone)
+- Add one column in the decision making log called "catalogue" according to the advice from both the tutor and shadow team.
+Add the type of decision being made e.g. communication, technical etc.” (Agreed by everyone)

 ### Tutorials